seancrowe/clean-data-xmls/README.md

 ## Warnings
 ### Testing
-If you are testing this application, it is important to know that searching for items in the BackOffice or using API calls like ResourceSearchPagedWithSorting and ResourceSearch will cause CHILI to **recreate** the missing items.
+If you are testing this application, it is important to know that searching for documents in the BackOffice or using API calls like ResourceSearchPagedWithSorting and ResourceSearch will cause CHILI to **recreate** the missing items.

 Therefore, if you are using the *--output* option and are not modifying the original data XML files.
-When you go to search through your created itemsNotFound.json in the BackOffice, you will cause CHILI to read the original data XMLs, see the file is missing
+When you go to search through your created itemsNotFound.json in the BackOffice, you will cause CHILI to read the original data XMLs, see the file is missing, and create a blank document.

+(I know this is true of Docuemnts and it is not true for Assets.
+I did not test other resources.)

 Instead, you should either go to the location physically on the server or in the BackOffice navigate to the specific folder.